 The procedure advocates the following:

-Mandate – the outline description of the project including the need, time frame and estimated budget cost – signed off at Director or senior manager level or by committee in the case of smaller organisations (for progression to brief).
+Mandate – the outline description of the project including the need, time frame and estimated budget cost – signed off at the Director or senior manager level or by the committee in the case of smaller organisations (for progression to brief).

 Brief – more detailed description of the project including the need, time frame and budget costs (basic business plan based on estimates) – signed off at a Project Initiation Group Meeting (including all interested parties (for progression to Project Initiation Document)).